Encode Performances

 Notes

-1.See the QME Guidelines on performance for a broader theoretical discussion on the
+1.See the QME page on Performance as Research for a broader theoretical discussion on the nature of

 performance editions.↑